Life Without Drugs: Struggling With Triggers And Temptation

 Don’t Judge, Be Compassionate

 Being judgmental of a former user will not help them in any way whatsoever.
 Judgment can come in many forms, the most common ones manifesting in criticism of a person for having taken drugs in the first place and claiming recovery is as simple as just not taking drugs.
 This serves to isolate and alienate a person who may be trying their best to recover and undermines their chances of sobriety success.
 Being compassionate will be much more helpful in a situation like this.
-After all, they deserve respect and appreciation for completing a rehab program in the first place.
+Everyone deserves respect and appreciation for completing a rehab program in the first place.
 Addiction is a painful affliction and the cravings are there months, sometimes even years after the person has stopped using.
-Lending an understanding, compassionate hand will help them, even if they relapse.
+Lending an understanding, compassionate hand will help, even if relapse happened.

 It is of paramount importance to reduce potential temptations that might lead a friend or loved one to relapse.
 When they come home from inpatient rehab, make sure there are no drugs or alcohol in the house.
 Offering a drug- and paraphernalia-free environment is a great way to pledge support post-rehab, even if the person is just visiting.
 A supportive environment also includes looking for activities to engage in that exclude drug or alcohol use triggers.
 Recovery is a challenging process, and it needs to be as free of temptation as possible.

 A drug addict is often not the only person who needs treatment.
 Those close to him or her feel the profound effects of substance abuse in many ways, especially if the user is very young.
 Sometimes, an addicted teen or young adult will leave their home under the pretext of attending rehab and not come back for days.
 His or her parents will go to the rehab facility to ask about them, only to find they aren’t there, and no one knows where they are.
-We can only imagine how they feel.
 Parents or others who are close to a former user may need therapy themselves in the aftermath of abuse and throughout the painful, arduous recovery process.
 Friends and family members can feel hopeless when faced with a loved one’s gradual decline.
 These effects may be present even after successful completion of treatment.
 Personal counseling can be an invaluable source of strength and resolve if a friend or family member is struggling through recovery.
-Having the freedom to express all the feelings one has throughout the recovery process without being judgmental of the person struggling to maintain abstinence is key to the latter’s success.

 Withstanding Socially-Conditioned Temptation